check-spelling-sandbox/Codeberg-org/en/bylaws.md

 ## § 12 Executive board

-(1) The executive board according to § 26 BGB (German *Civil Code*) must consist of at least one person.
-The presidium can order more people to the board.
-Board members must be members of the association, but may not be part of the presidium.
+(1) The executive board according to § 26 BGB (German *Civil Code*) must consist of at least one and at most three persons.
+Board members must be members of the presidium.

 (2) The board is elected by the presidium for a duration of one year.
 Re-election is permitted.
 The board can be dismissed at any time by a resolution with a two-thirds majority of votes by the presidium.

-(3) A board member represents the association on its own if it is the association's only board member.
-In case the association has multiple board members, they represent the association together.
+(3) - not applicable -

 (4) The presidium can give all members, or single members of the board the power to single-handedly represent the board.